 Outside the Visitor’s centre, the fog had burned away and the sky had cleared.
 I stepped across the threshold and felt the snap of the cold air against my cheeks.

-It was like they’d been hung from the sky, like curtains, huge, and black, with ice and snow flowing down from the place where they met the bright blue wash of sky almost directly above my head.
+It was like the mountains had been hung from the sky, — huge, black curtains, with ice and snow flowing down from where they met the bright blue wash.
 They were bigger than anything I’d ever seen before.
-I had to stop, and redefine what I thought of as big; they made my mind skip, my brain falling back on that annoying writer’s habit of struggling for synonyms: gigantic, gargantuan, behemoth, monolithic… the list went on, and I just stood there, shivering in my beat up Blundstones.
+I had to stopand redefine what I thought of as big.
+My mind slipped into that annoying writer’s habit of struggling for synonyms: gigantic, gargantuan, behemoth, monolithic … the list went on, and I just stood there, shivering in my beat-up biker boots.

 And wasn’t that the million-dollar question.
-I was standing by the edge of an inky black sea, staring up at a mountain range that had been transplanted from the Himalaya’s, looking at a little seaside town that would’ve been at home in New England.
+I was standing by the edge of an inky black sea, staring up at a mountain range that had been transplanted from the Himalayas, looking at a little seaside town that would’ve been at home in New England.
 Sure, the cobblestones ended with the promenade, giving way to a tarmac street, but that made Bellevue no less quaint.
-The buildings were all the same shade of seaside white, with slate roofs and porches where the residents could stand, or sit on their porch swing—yes, porch swings, like out of every old movie you’ve ever seen—and watch the world go sailing past.
+The buildings were all the same shade of seaside white, with slate roofs and porches where the residents could sit on their porch swings — yes, porch swings, like out of every old movie you’ve ever seen — and watch the world go sailing past.

 Instead, I shoved my hands in my pockets and started trudging up the hill.

 It wasn’t much of a slope, but after five minutes of walking, my heart was hammering, and a sheen of sweat coated my brow.
-I was fatigued, disoriented, and kind of groggy.
-It seemed that whatever had transpired in the foggy, in-between time from my apartment to the ferry, had left me feeling much the worse for wear.
-It was like I’d had a big night out, without any of the fun.
+It seemed that whatever had transpired in the foggy, in-between time — from that last memory of me on the couch, to the ferry — had left me feeling ike I’d had a big night out, without any of the fun.

 I was puffing by the time I crested the hill and saw the Timberlane Hotel.
 It was a grand old building with a sweeping glass front and a flagstone terrace.
-It sat with its back to the mountains and a pine forested rise, looking down over the town of Bellevue with an air of haughty superiority.
-It was the biggest, baddest building in the berg, and it knew it.
-Whoever the architect had been, I had no doubt he’d been a prick.
-He’d clearly seen The Shining more than once.
-The sweeping flagstone terrace, the open wrought iron gate, it all felt like it had been staged.
+It sat with its back to a forested rise, looking down over the town of Bellevue with an air of superiority.
+Whoever the architect had been, I had no doubt he’d watched too many horror movies.
+The entire facade felt like it had been staged.

 – IV –

-The door was heavy, but it gave way and floated open on silent, well-greased hinges.
+The door was heavy, but it easily gave way and floated open on silent, well-greased hinges.
 The floors in the Timberlane were polished timber, gleaming in the light cast from the windows.
 The flagstones from outside had made their way in for a feature wall to the left, with the remainder of the space whitewashed.
-There was a plush red carpet on the floor, serving as a runner, from the doorway to a desk that was sheltered in the space between the feature wall and a grand wooden staircase.
-None of it matched the austere façade or the ominous name.
-In fact, it was like the lobby of every remotely regal hotel I’d ever been in.
+There was a plush red carpet on the floor, serving as a runner from the doorway to a desk sheltered under a grand wooden staircase.
+None of it matched the austere façade or the name.
+In fact, it was like the lobby of every remotely grandiose hotel I’d ever seen.

-I put the last of my juice into a big right turn and trudged across the lobby to a glass door on the far side.
+I put the last of my energy into reaching the glass door on the far side.
 Once again, I was impressed with the smooth action of the hinges.
 This place seemed to have been built for travellers on their last legs.
-There was something in that thought, some minor alarm…

 Something hissed to my left, and I looked up, shifting my eyes away from my feet with considerable effort.
 It was a beautiful, saloon style room with the same bright timber floors and floor-to-ceiling windows that looked out onto the tamed fringes of the pine forest.
-There were maybe fifteen circular tables with a small cleared space for dancing and a piano over by the windows.
-The bar itself was set to one side.
-It stretched the entire far end of the room, cut from the same maple wood as the floors, and shimmering, like a mirage, with an array of bottles and decanters, and a happily steaming and gurgling espresso machine.
+There was a piano by the windows, and maybe fifteen circular tables with a small cleared space for dancing.
+The bar was built from the same maple wood as the floor and spanned the entire far end of the room.
+It gleamed, home to an array of bottles and decanters, and the now happily gurgling espresso machine.
 The bartender was the room’s only occupant.

 “New in town?”

 I nodded as I shuffled over to him.
 The bartender was maybe in his early thirties.
 He had dark skin, a hooked nose, and large, deep-set eyes.
-There was a bowler hat perched on the crown of his shaved head, and he wore a waistcoat with his shirt sleeves rolled up to the elbow and his tie at half-mast.
+There was a bowler hat perched on the crown of his shaved head, and he wore a waistcoat with his shirt sleeves rolled up to the elbow, and a loosely knotted tie.

-“Yeah, fresh off the boat.”
-I tried for a smile, but it was probably lack-lustre at best.
-The muscles in my cheeks had thrown in the towel.
-“The lady at the information centre, Esther, I think it was, said I should come up here and see about a room?”
+“Fresh off the boat.”
+I tried for a smile, but it was probably lack-lustre at best — the muscles in my cheeks had thrown in the towel.
+“The woman at the information centre, Esther, I think it was, said I should come up here and see about a room?”

-“She would, we’re the only hotel in town.”
+“She would have.
+We’re the only hotel in town.”
 He cranked his grin a little wider and offered a hand.
 “Dean Macri.”